The Big Picture: Building with Mass Timber

 Why Mass Timber?

 DPR is a leader in building with mass timber, with an ever-growing portfolio.
 DPR was the first to incorporate mass timber into a lab space during the construction of a project in San Diego in 2018.
 At the Discovery Meadows Child Development Center in Gaithersburg, MD, DPR was one of the first to introduce CLT as an aspect of biophilia.
-DPR’s own office space in Sacramento, CA, was the first application of CLT shear walls in California.
+DPR’s own office space in Sacramento, CA, designed by SmithGroup, was the first application of CLT shear walls in California.
 At the time of design review, Sacramento did not recognize CLT panels for use as lateral force-resisting elements.
 Using case studies, research and testing from different organizations, DPR’s design team was able to demonstrate to the city its equivalent or superior performance.
 In total, DPR has built 480,122 sq. ft. of space with mass timber across the U.S., equaling $16.6 million in revenue, $3.1 million of which was self-performed by DPR’s own craft employees.
 There are currently six active projects incorporating mass timber, and nine scheduled to be constructed in 2023, meaning DPR could create more than 1 million sq. ft. of mass timber space in the next two years.

 The use of mass timber is accelerating.
 In 2020, the North American Mass Timber Report projected that there would be about 1,300 mass timber projects in the U.S. by 2024, but that number has been revised to around 3,000 projects.
 If this rate of construction continues, it means that by 2034, more carbon will be sequestered through mass timber buildings than is emitted by the construction industry.